Recognizing Narcissistic Abuse by an Adult Child

 • Confusion

 Set boundaries: Setting boundaries is necessary to protect yourself from mistreatment.
-You can still love and have empathy for your adult child, but you do not need to endure their abuse.
+You can love and have empathy for your adult child, but you do not need to endure their abuse.

 Therapy for Narcissistic Abuse by an Adult Child

 I specialize in therapy for narcissistic abuse.
-Through therapy you can learn how to stope enabling your adult child and set appropriate boundaries.
+Through therapy you can learn to stope enabling your adult child and set appropriate boundaries.
 Ultimately you can find peace and acceptance within the relationship.
 Contact me to get started with therapy for Narcissistic Abuse.

 Get Started with Therapy!